sebastianczech/Learning-CI-CD/README.md

 # Learning CI/CD

-Notes, configuration files and scripts created while learning Docker, Kubernetes, Jenkins, Gitlab, Ansible, Terraform and KVM.
+Repository contains notes, configuration files and scripts created while learning Docker, Kubernetes, Jenkins, Gitlab, Ansible, Terraform and KVM.

 ## Overview

 [Solution proposal](https://app.lucidchart.com/documents/edit/bf943422-2c36-4820-9963-7439bd7eb89f) contains key technologies used for creating CI/CD in home environment.
-Details of my solution are available on [solution overview](diagrams/solution_overview.puml).
-Alternative to use plantUML there is a [Diagram as a code](https://diagrams.mingrammer.com/).
+Details of my solution are available on [solution overview](diagrams/solution_overview.puml), which I presented below.
+It was created using plantUML, but there are also alternatives such as a [diagram as a code](https://diagrams.mingrammer.com/).

 ![solution_overview](diagrams/solution_overview.png "Solution overview")

 ## Prepare VM for CI/CD learning

-[Download Debian non-free netinst version](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/10.5.0+nonfree/amd64/iso-cd/firmware-10.5.0-amd64-netinst.iso) and after creating VM in VirtualBox and installing Debian, on host add IP address of the machine and copy SSH keys to enable passwordless access:
+At the beginning to prepare VM for learning [downloaded Debian non-free netinst version](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/10.5.0+nonfree/amd64/iso-cd/firmware-10.5.0-amd64-netinst.iso) and after creating VM in VirtualBox and installing Debian, on host add IP address of the machine and copy SSH keys to enable passwordless access:

 ```bash
 grep devops /etc/hosts